Alexander Bushuyev: First trial

 Bushuyev was charged with four of the murders, those being of the victims killed from 2000 to 2001.
 Investigators claimed that he dismembered the bodies and disposed of some remains in drainage ditches near his house.
 The motive was apparently sexual, but it was also noted that Bushuyev stole the victims' personal belongings and apartment keys, using the latter to steal additional items from one victim's home amounting to 7,100 rubles.
 Bushuyev himself refused to cooperate during interrogations, continuing to claim that he had nothing to do with the killings.
 In July 2010, the investigation was completed and the criminal case was referred to the Arkhangelsk Regional Court.
 Before his trial could begin, Bushuyev underwent a psychiatric evaluation at the request of his lawyers, the results of which established that he was sane, albeit suffering from a pedophilic disorder.

-The trial began in the fall of 2010, and by mid-November, Bushuyev was found guilty of the four murders by jury verdict.
+The trial began in autumn 2010, and by mid-November Bushuyev was found guilty of the four murders by jury verdict.
 During sentencing hearings, the prosecutors demanded a life sentence, while Bushuyev himself continued to insist that he was innocent.
 On 30 November 2010, the Arkhangelsk Regional Court sentenced the 61-year-old to 25 years imprisonment, the maximum available penalty under the Russian criminal code due to his advanced age.
 It also ruled that he had to pay 4 million rubles in damages to the victims' family members, as he had also been found liable for their deaths in a civil lawsuit.

 After his conviction, Bushuyev was transferred to the IK-12 penal colony in the Kholmogorsky District.